sergi/sergi.github.com/_posts/2013-06-19-test-coverage-node.md

     make coverage

-and Istanbul will generate a report in the `report` folder.
-You can now go there and open `index.html` to see a very nice report of your coverage, by lines, functions and files.
+and Istanbul will generate a complete report in the `report` folder.
+You can now go there and open `index.html` to see your coverage by lines, functions and files.

-Happy coding!
+Happy testing!